CDiala/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. Script to list user's groups.
 3. Script to change ownership of a file to a new user.
 4. Script to create an empty file.
+5. Script to assign execute permission to a file for the current user